tmonks/100-days-of-code/log.md

 I thought of making simple animation from it in Flexbox so I could get my kids interested in it.
 It worked, but I definitely enjoyed it more😁

 [Animation of car and traffic lights](https://twitter.com/i/status/1191353990971363328)

+## Day 68: November 4, Monday
+D68 #100DaysOfCode
+Updated all 5 of my #freeCodeCamp front end libraries projects to disable the FCC test suite and then added them to my personal website.
+I think I'm just going to get my website up to date for now, and plan to build a more sophisticated one down the road.